NVIDIA/NVFlare/examples/advanced/finance-end-to-end/readme.md

 The original dataset is based on the [kaggle credit card fraud dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

-To illustrate the end-to-end process, we manually duplicated the records to extend the data time span from 2 days to over 2 years.
-Don't focus too much on the data itself, as our primary goal is to showcase the process.
+To illustrate the end-to-end process that is more realistic for financial applications, we manually duplicated the records to extend the data time span from 2 days to over 2 years, and added random transactional information.
+As our primary goal is to showcase the process, there is no need to focus too much on the data itself.

 The overall steps of the end-to-end process include the following:

-## Prepare Data
+## Step 1: Data Preparation

 In a real-world application, this step is not necessary.